nichanank/peerstream/README.md

 # ⚡️ Peer Stream

 Peer Stream utilizes payment streams to link **TIME** with **MONEY**, giving freelancers and clients more freedom and flexibility to engage with each other than ever before.
 Instead of paying lump-sum for services, payment streams give individuals the flexibility to *stream* funds to people for their time.
 They can agree on any ERC-20 currency and start/stop the payment stream at any time.
 Service providers can withdraw from the stream instantaneously.

 See the live demo at https://peerstream.netlify.app.
 At the moment, payment streams only work with Testnet DAI.
-Find out how you can mint yourself some Testnet DAI in the [development](#-development) section
+Find out how you can mint yourself some Testnet DAI in the [development](#-development) section.
+There is also a project [pitch deck](https://docs.google.com/presentation/d/1S2CCW2DdWwrYU8zxMr-aE4jSuIp8VPjEt_rRnOPEN4Y) made for a hackathon but its contents are pretty much identical to this readme.

 ## 📖 How it Works